TiiJeiJ8/E-Library/CONTRIBUTING.md

 ### Quality Guidelines

-- Ensure files are not corrupted
+- Place binaries in `library/` and ensure files are not corrupted
 - Respect copyright laws - only add books in the public domain or with appropriate licenses
 - Maintain consistent naming and organization
 - Test that files open correctly